04 / 4 / 2017 5.07pm

 ||5 per cent of basic salary, subject to a:

-More detail is available in Section 4 and Annexes H (Zones) and I (rates) of the NHS terms and conditions of service handbook.
+More detail is available in Section 4 and Annexes 8 (zones) and 9 (rates) of the NHS terms and conditions of service handbook.

 Review of HCAS

-The report finds no strong evidence to suggest that local recruitment and retention issues would be improved systematically by changing the current HCAS system.
-Frontier's analysis finds some evidence that relative pay affects a combined measure of recruitment and retention issues.
-However, when looking at any individual measure (such as staff turnover, vacancies and use of agency staff), there is no clear impact on relative pay.
+The report found no strong evidence to suggest that local recruitment and retention issues would be improved systematically by changing the current HCAS system.
+Frontier's analysis found some evidence that relative pay affects a combined measure of recruitment and retention issues.
+However, when looking at any individual measure (such as staff turnover, vacancies and use of agency staff), there was no clear impact on relative pay.